-Bocce is the classic outdoor game.
+Bocce is the classic outdoor game for adults.
 Developed in Rome, and popularized in modern Italy, this famous lawn game was brought to America by Italian immigrants.
 It is quite possibly the simplest, yet challenging yard game, making it the perfect game for sport among friends and family.

 All you need is a lawn and a good set of bocce balls.
 You can have a flat lawn, or a hilly lawn because bocce ball can be played in any grassy yard environment.
 In fact, the more terrain and obstacles on the lawn, the more exciting the game!
 However, traditionalists will prefer a flat, rectangle lawn with no obstacles.
 Still, I favor traps and hills (much like a golf course) to make every game different and more challenging.
 I don’t like when it is a short shot every turn on a wide-open yard; I would rather long and narrow paths to show off my skills.

 You might consider buying a new bocce ball set every year because the bocce balls become dented and slightly deformed when they hit other balls or random obstacles like rocks on your lawn.
 Thankfully, bocce balls are relatively inexpensive so buying a new set every year is not going to break the bank.
 I recommend a high-quality brand name bocce set to ensure the balls don’t chip away too quickly.